A Third Galaxy Missing Dark Matter along a Trail of Galaxies in the NGC 1052 Field: Results

 The equivalent statement is that the observed velocity dispersion is consistent with that expected from the stars.
 From Equation~\ref{Eq:Mass}, DF9's $M_{\rm e, \star}$ alone, without accounting for any neutral or ionized gas in the galaxy, would imply a velocity dispersion of $8.3^{+0.9}_{-1.4}$ km s$^{-1}$.
 This is consistent with the observed value, as shown in Figure~\ref{Fig:Dispersion}, as was similarly true for DF2 and DF4.
 Note in Figure~\ref{Fig:Dispersion} we have calculated DF2 and DF4's expected dispersion based on updated distance measurements \citep{2020ApJ...895L...4D,2021ApJ...914L..12S}, though these results also are insensitive to distance, as demonstrated in Appendix~\ref{Sec:Dist}.

 We can also compare the observed velocity dispersion to the expected value if DF9 had a ``standard'' dark matter halo.
-For an NFW halo \citealt{1997ApJ...490..493N} following the stellar mass-halo mass relation \citep{2023MNRAS.519..871Z}, one would expect a dispersion of $27 \pm 3$ km s$^{-1}$.
+For an NFW halo \citealt{1997ApJ...490..493N} following the stellar mass-halo mass relation, one would expect DF9 to have a $M_{\rm h} = 1.4\pm0.7 \times 10^{10}$ M$_\odot$ dark matter halo \citep{2023MNRAS.522.2696Z,2023MNRAS.519..871Z} and a dispersion of $24 \pm 3$ km s$^{-1}$.
 To calculate this we use the same WMAP9 flat $\Lambda$CDM cosmology \citep{2013ApJS..208...19H} and halo-concentration relation \citep{2007MNRAS.378...55M} adopted by \citet{2023MNRAS.519..871Z}, then evaluate the halo mass at $r_{\rm e}$ to find $\sigma$ from Equation~\ref{Eq:Mass}.
 Uncertainties are estimated from the reported 0.3 dex scatter.
-We also explored multiple other stellar mass-halo mass relations from literature, such as that from \citet{2023ApJ...956....6D} which yielded a slightly larger expected dispersion of 32 km s$^{-1}$.
-As noted in \citet{2023MNRAS.519..871Z}, the halo masses are generally lower for a given stellar mass than in prior literature (see their Fig. 4 comparison to \citealt{2010ApJ...717..379B,2019MNRAS.488.3143B}).
-Thus, the $27 \pm 3$ km s$^{-1}$ estimate based on their work may be taken as a conservative lower bound.
+We also explored multiple other stellar mass-halo mass relations from literature, such as that from \citet{2023ApJ...956....6D} which yielded a larger expected dispersion of 32 km s$^{-1}$.
+As noted in \citet{2023MNRAS.519..871Z}, their halo mass estimates are significantly lower for a given stellar mass than in prior literature (see their Fig. 4 comparison to \citealt{2010ApJ...717..379B,2019MNRAS.488.3143B}).
+Thus, the $24 \pm 3$ km s$^{-1}$ figure based on their work may be taken as a conservative, low estimate compared to the $>30$ km s$^{-1}$ expected from literature more broadly.

 In Figure~\ref{Fig:Dispersion}, we see that, as for DF2 and DF4, DF9's expected dispersion for a standard dark matter halo is inconsistent with the observed dispersions.
 This discrepancy would be even larger for the stellar mass-halo mass relation from \citet{2023ApJ...956....6D}.
 Note the expected halo mass for DF2 and DF4 is calculated in the same manner as for DF9 described above.
-We note that Buzzo et al.\ (submitted), while reviewing a system of galaxies bearing close similarities to the NGC 1052 trail, also consider dispersions that would be expected for a cored dark matter halo in a figure similar to Figure~\ref{Fig:Dispersion}, including for the NGC 1052 trail galaxies.
-However, the cores required to explain so low dispersions would be extreme and not physically motivated.